jamis/jamis.github.io/_posts/2014-04-22-a-new-adventure.md

 "Nonsense," Basil said.
 "This is perfect.
 I've been meaning to begin training you in wizardry.
 When I was last at the Conclave, the other wizards all said you were wasted as a manservant.
 I quite agree.
 And now here we are, standing before a maze, which any wizard worth his facial hair knows are veritable hot beds of educational opportunity.
 It's too good to pass up!"

-Fabian had looked progressively more panicky as his master spoke.
+Fabian looked progressively more panicky as his master spoke.
 "Me?
 Wizardry?
 Ah, no, thank you, sir, but surely you remember the last time---"

 "I'll not hear any more about this, Fabian," Basil said, finally turning to his manservant.
 "The last time---well, accidents do happen.
 What happened was...regretful."